DmitriyLesnoy/Future_Engineers_Lime/README.md

 # Future_Engineers_LIME
 project for WRO 2022 Comand LIME, Vladivostok, category Future Engineers

+At the root of the repository are the files necessary for working with the project, these are:

+Files:
+RobotAPI.py, GPIORobot.py - firmware for robot control
+autostart.py - programs to start the desired program when loading from the disabled state of the robot StartRobot.py - an application for conveniently uploading files to the robot and viewing video from the camera Kvalificattion.py, Final.py - programs respectively for the qualifying and final rounds

+Folders:
+team_photo - a folder with photos of the team in a fun and formal setting robot_photo - folder with robot photos from all 6 types schematic - a folder with files denoting our electrical circuit of the robot and the mechanical circuit.

+Link:
+https://youtu.be/yuA0SaqzdVo - link to video on youtube.
+In it, our team presents a description of the electrical components of the robot, shows an example of the robot passing the qualifying and final races
 # Programm algoritm

 The robot was programmed in Python version 3.9.3.
 The interpreter was PyCharm.